 The business of cake decorating has come a long way.
 Ordering a cake for your celebration wheater it's as simple as a birthday, anniversary or wedding is now a tread.
 No more do we just want a round cake but rather a sculpted cake that fits a theme, style or budget.
 What does this mean?
 Quick simply that there is enough business for everyone no matter how many cake decorators there are in a single place, it is possible to get overbooked.

-While I say this positively, there are two aspects to this (Save/Pin)
+There are two aspects to this

 One is the positive aspect - you know who doesn't like being overbooked?
 Everyone wants to be that popular cake decorator.